 This basin is highly dependent on groundwater supplies for potable supplies, but overdraft conditions have NOT been identified for the overall basin.
-In recognition of the varying hydrogeologic conditions in the basin, the OVGA has identified three management areas (see Section 2.2.4): Tri-Valley, Owens Valley, and Owens Lake (Figure 2-28).
-The water budget for the entire basin, and each of the management areas, as compiled by previous investigators were compared to the results to those derived from using the Basin Characterization Model (BCM) (Flint et al., 2013) software package.
+In recognition of the varying hydrogeologic conditions in the basin, the OVGA has identified three management areas (see Section 2.2.4): Tri-Valley, Owens Valley, and Owens Lake (Figure 2-26).
+When considering water budget components, it is worth restating a few notable basin characteristics from Section 2.2.1.
+The Owens groundwater basin is a closed basin and no natural surface or groundwater flow exits the basin other than aqueduct water exported by LADWP.
+The majority of the basin consists of publically owned land that is not available for development, limiting past and future growth.
+The majority of groundwater extraction occurs in the adjudicated portion of the basin, which are managed according to the LTWA.
+A second but smaller concentration of pumping is in the Tri-Valley area.